Discover more from Quantus tremor est futurus - Actaeon Journal

 4. "There is no genuine separation of powers."

-There is a genuine separation of powers, democracy would be nothing without this law.
-And here Parvini contradicts another thesis, that "Culture is downstream from law."
-There could be no genuine democratic culture if it had no law of its own.
+There is a genuine separation of powers, democracy would be nothing without this law; there could be no genuine democratic culture if it had no law of its own.

 5. "There are no neutral institutions."

-The fundamental law of technical democracy is neutralisation.
-Therefore, there are no neutral institutions to the degree that the world approaches one total neutral institution.
+The fundamental law of technical democracy is neutralisation, there is an absence of neutral institutions to the degree that the world approaches one total neutral institution.

 6. "Rule of law is a myth: power is always 'decisionist'."